jcmontesherrera/ant_biogenic_structures/README.md

 - Table of ROV depth & transect times

 ## Description of project
-Habitat heterogeneity or structural complexity provides multiple ecosystem processes that drive biodiversity.
-There is a lack of knowledge of how much aggregations of polychaete colonies modify structural complexity and associated species.
-This project aims to characterize the structural complexity metrics that polychaete reefs and its relation with epifauna.
+Habitat-forming organisms possess structural complexity that drive multiple ecosystem processes.
+There is a lack of knowledge and protocols on how to quantify Antarctic habitat-forming organisms structural complexity and associated species.
+This project aims to characterize the structural complexity of an Antarctic polychaete reefs, describe a protocol to acquire this data, and discuss monitoring implications.

-## Sampling methods
+## Sampling and processing methods
+- Remotely Operated Vehicle
+- Underwater cameras
 - Structure from Motion photogrammetry
 - Digital Elevation Model & GIS analysis
 - Python with pandas and sklearn libraries